 You’ve worked with your consultants designing your custom software solution, you’ve given feedback on screens and system modules, and you’ve even been able to try out parts of the system.
-Once the application has been through system testing, it is ready for beta installation.
+Once the application has been through system testing, it is ready for beta software installation.

 During the beta installation phase, your consultants will come to your site and install the beta software.
 This part of the custom software project can be motivating because everyone at your business can see how your software application will help you to achieve your business objectives and streamline your processes.

 If the custom application is new, the installation should be fairly straightforward.
 If the custom application replaces an existing system, you will need to convert from the old system to the new system.
 You can complete this conversion in one of two ways; you can perform a parallel operation or an immediate replacement operation.
 During a parallel conversion, you maintain the existing system until the new system is up and running.
 You have the most flexibility during a parallel conversion as you can use the output from the new system, check it against the output from the existing system, and if necessary, revert to the existing system at any time.
 Additionally, you can use the old system until all your employees are fully trained on the new system.

 Sounds great?
 Remember that parallel means two.
 You will be maintaining two systems (for example, entering data twice) if you choose a parallel conversion.